micom-dev/q2-micom/README.md

 pip install ibm/cplex/python/3.6/x86-64_linux
 ```

-Substitute `3.6` with the Python version in your QIMME 2 environment, `3.6` for QIIME 2 up to 2021.2 and `3.8` for QIIME 2 2021.4 and newer.
+Substitute `3.6` with the Python version in your QIIME 2 environment, `3.6` for QIIME 2 up to 2021.2 and `3.8` for QIIME 2 2021.4 and newer.
 Substitute `x86-64_linux` with the folder corresponding to your system (there will only be one subfolder in that directory).

 **Gurobi (works, but not recommended)**